ideabrian/remotion/README.md

 ## License

-Be aware of that Remotion has a special license and requires obtaining a company license in some cases.
+Be aware: Remotion has a special, dual license.
+A company may require a license in some cases.
 Read the [LICENSE](LICENSE.md) page for more information.

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) to learn about contributing to this project.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to contribute to this project.